wheaties5588/esports-tournament-tracker/README.md

 ​
 #### Creators
 Matt Wieciech- html/css/js/Twitch API
-Jason Cruz- html/css/js/Bulma CDN/PowerPoint
+Jason Cruz- html/css/js/Bulma CDN/js/PowerPoint
 Brandon Perez- html/css//Bulma CDN/js
 Andrew Raines- html/css/js/PandaScore API
 ​
-## Description
+## Description and Features
-An app that allows you to view tournament info for you favorite esports games including League of Legends, Dota 2, CS GO, and Rocket League.
-​
-Our app is tailored to both avid eSports fans as well as those being introduced to the world of competitive video gaming.
-Beginners can come to learn about the nuances of different games, as well as their top personalities.
-This is done with the integration of the Twitch API, the platform where most players and tournaments go to broadcast.
+Select Difficulty is a mobile-friendly website tailored to both avid eSports fans as well as beginner fans who are open to being introduced to the world of competitive video gaming.
+Beginners can come to learn about the nuances of different games, watch gaming personalities, and be immersed in the competitive nature of major tournaments.
+This is done with the integration of the Twitch and PandaScore APIs.

-## Features
-​
-Select your game of choice, see upcoming tournament info.
-See videos from YouTube for you favorite game.
+The Twitch API allows users to see which broadcasters are live an any given time based on the game they select.
+The PandaScore API allows us to relay ongoing tournament information for the selected game.
 ​
 ## Mockup
 ![Main Page](https://github.com/wheaties5588/esports-tournament-tracker/blob/RainesBranch/images/Main%20page%20Wireframe.png)